 - Did you include external links that open in a new tab?

-- Did you include valuable CTAs?
+- Have you included valuable CTAs?

 - Did you include high-resolution images with appropriate ALT text and title?

-- Did you include a compelling conclusion?
+- Have you included a compelling conclusion?

 - Did you have a second pair of eyes read through it?